gipsyh/logic-form/README.md

 # logic-form

-Rust library that represents Cube, Clause, CNF, and DNF
+Rust library for representing Cube, Clause, CNF and DNF